Exploring the Alphabet of English Idioms: A Journey through ‘M’

 Justifications:

 This is an idiom because it means to earn money quickly or in large amounts.
-The phrase figuratively uses the imagery of hands passing money rapidly to represent fast and abundant financial gain.
+The idiom figuratively uses the imagery of hands passing money rapidly to represent fast and abundant financial gain.

 Origin: